I’m a Hecht-Levi postdoctoral fellow at the Berman Institute of Bioethics (Johns Hopkins University).

-I work mainly in political philosophy, bioethics, and philosophy of law.
-A large portion of my research is dedicated to interpreting, defending and exploring the implications of basic equality, the idea that all human beings are equal in moral status and deserve to be treated “as equals.”
-More generally, I am interested in the concept of moral status as it applies to so-called “marginal cases,” such as individuals in a permanent vegetative state and frozen pre-embryos.
+I’m a philosopher.
+My work focuses on bioethics and political philosophy.
+I am particularly interested in interpreting, defending, and exploring the implications of basic equality, the idea that all human beings (or all persons) are equal in moral status and deserve to be treated “as equals.”
+In bioethics, I am interested in the concept of moral status as it applies to so-called “marginal cases,” such as individuals in a permanent vegetative state, brain organoids, and frozen embryos.

-Pronouncing my first name can be tricky.
-I therefore go by Net, to the satisfaction of all.
+Pronouncing my first name can be tricky, so I go by “Net.”

 nlipshi1@jhmi.edu